ruxir-ig/SAR-Image-Colorization/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+**Development Guidelines:**
+- Follow PEP 8 style guidelines
+- Add type hints to new functions
+- Include unit tests for new features
+- Update documentation for API changes
+- Test with both CPU and GPU environments

 ## License